dancer1325/hashicorp/vault/CLI/sampleCLICommands.md

       * "name" is the name of the userpass
       * "canonical_id" is the id get, creating the entity
       * "mount_accessor" is the userpass' accessor
+  * `vault write auth/approle/role/alfredo policies=alfredoPolicy token_ttl=20m`
+    * Create a role which will have certain policy.
+      * "alfredo" is the name of the role.
+      * "alfredoPolicy" is the name of the policy.
+  * `vault write -force auth/approle/role/alfredo/secret-id`
+    * Generate a secret-id for the alfredo role
+  * `vault write auth/approle/login role_id=RoleIdPreviouslyGenerated secret_id=SecretIdPreviouslyGenerated`
+    * Login in Vault, using role_id (with _, different to - for generating) and secret_id (with _, different to - for generating)